xregistry/spec/core/spec.md

 If supported (as determined by the `setdefaultversionsticky` model attribute), a client MAY choose the "default" Version two ways:
-1. Via the Resource `defaultversionsticky` and `defaultversionid` attributes.
+1. Via the Resource `defaultversionsticky` and `defaultversionid` attributes in its `meta` sub-object.
 See [Resource Attributes](#resource-attributes) for more information about these attributes.
 2. Via the `?setdefaultversionid` query parameter that is available on certain APIs, as defined below.